near/docs/docs/develop/evm/near-web3-provider.md

 ### Compiling and deploying a Solidity contract

-The [NEAR Pet Shop example](https://github.com/near-examples/near-pet-shop) also demonstrates both frontend and backend with regards to building and deploying using Truffle's `migrate` command.
-Please see the NEAR documentation [Truffle page](/docs/evm/truffle) for details on this.
+The [NEAR Pet Shop example](https://github.com/near-examples/near-pet-shop) also demonstrates both front-end and back-end with regards to building and deploying using Truffle's `migrate` command.
+Please see the NEAR documentation [Truffle page](/docs/develop/evm/truffle) for details on this.

 ### NEAR CLI